traveloka/terraform-aws-dynamodb/README.md

 AWS DynamoDB idgen-seed Terraform module
 ========================================
-A Terraform module which creates a DynamoDB table for idgen-seed.
+Terraform module which creates a DynamoDB table for idgen-seed.

 Variables
 ---------